Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Understanding the difference between uninsured and underinsured motorist coverage is crucial for protecting yourself financially on the road.
 These two coverage types work together to shield you from paying substantial out-of-pocket costs when other drivers lack adequate insurance.

 Uninsured motorist (UM) coverage protects you when you're involved in an accident with a driver who has no insurance whatsoever.
 This includes hit-and-run situations where the at-fault driver flees the scene.
-With 15.4% of U.S. drivers uninsured as of 2023—up from 11.6% in 2017—the likelihood of encountering an uninsured driver has never been higher.
-Rising insurance costs are pushing more drivers off coverage entirely.
+With 15.4% of U.S. drivers uninsured as of 2023—the most recent comprehensive data from the Insurance Research Council—the likelihood of encountering an uninsured driver remains high.
+Rising insurance costs continue to push budget-stretched drivers off coverage entirely.

 Underinsured motorist (UIM) coverage steps in when the at-fault driver has some insurance, but their policy limits aren't sufficient to cover your expenses fully.
-In 2023, roughly one in three drivers was either uninsured or underinsured, meaning the chances of encountering a driver without adequate coverage are significant.
+In 2023, roughly one in three drivers (33.4%) was either uninsured or underinsured—a figure that has grown by 10 percentage points since 2017—meaning the chances of encountering a driver without adequate coverage remain significant.

-These coverages work differently than personal injury protection car insurance, which pays regardless of fault.
+These coverages work differently than personal injury protection, which pays regardless of fault.
 UM/UIM coverage only applies when another driver is responsible for the accident.

 Understanding the Four Types of UM/UIM Coverage